What is self-esteem and why is boosting self-esteem important?

 For others it could be purely mental challenges.
 In truth we all have judgements we feel about ourselves.
 And even the happiest of persons may occasionally feel low self-esteem or even depression.

-So finding ways of boosting self-esteem are crucial!
+So finding ways to boost self confidence and of boosting self-esteem are crucial!

 Those mental symptoms might include:

 - Feeling negative emotions strongly like blame or guilt

 If you are finding that you already have some of these Destructive Behavior Patterns, I highly recommend taking a moment to check out one of my most shared posts on how those can rob us of a successful future.